siscodr/CSSE374Misfits/README.md

 Morgan Cook: Added color to singleton class boxes, wrote singleton detection, wrote <<Singleton>> on classes that are singleton, updated the UML and documentation
 Donald Sisco: Made modifications to the code to allow for singleton detection Jonathan Soulsby: wrote all tests

+Milestone 5:
+Morgan Cook: Made detector classes and moved Singleton detector code into its detector class, created ClassContainer and extracted necessary information to this class, added label arrows and component label, updated all documentation

+Donald Sisco: refactored / repackaged the code, passed ClassContainers to detectors, implemented code for Decorator Detectors, made ArrowStorage and UMLPrinter, stopped classes from pointing at themselves, added implementation of interface detection, helped write the adapter detection logic

+Jonathan Soulsby: Fixed Singleton & UMLArrows tests, added detect methods to the detector classes, wrote adapter detection logic, wrote all tests

 Instructions for UML:
 1)	Download the code into Eclipse